nrs-org/novelslop/content/vol_01/chap_14.typ

   meet you."
 Hina redirected her gaze to the whole group, "You girls are all first years, right?"

   "Right!"
-The three girls all replied in unison.
+The three girls all replied in unison, yet with different tones.

   "So, Mikoto-chan, you want to join the club right?
 I can give you a form to fill in, and you can turn in to the school office to officially join the club."